Henrique-GitHub/TicTacToeBot-FP/README.md

 # Tic-Tac-Toe-Bot
-Here is my first python project, I am really proud of the code even tho there are things I could have done better.
+Here is my first python project
 Comments, docstrings and function names written in portuguese.